samdengler/modern-application-workshop/README.md

 ```

 Copy the OutputValue to be used in the following step.
-Open the new version of the Mythical Mysfits index.html file we will push to S3 shortly, it is located at: **~/environment/modern-application-workshop/module-4/app/web/index.html**
+Open the new version of the Mythical Mysfits index.html file we will push to S3 shortly, it is located at: **~/environment/modern-application-workshop/module-4/web/index.html**
 In this new index.html file, you'll notice additional HTML and JavaScript code that is being used to add a user registration and login experience.
 This code is interacting with the AWS Cognito JavaScript SDK to help manage registration, authentication, and authorization to all of the API calls that require it.

-In this file, replace the string REPLACE_ME'inside the single quotes with the endpoint OutputValue you copied from above and save the file:
+In this file, replace the string 'REPLACE_ME' inside the single quotes with the endpoint OutputValue you copied from above and save the file:

 Now, lets copy this file up to the S3 bucket hosting our Mythical Mysfits website so that our new page is available on the Internet: